psenger/react-static-config-loader/README.md

 <!--START_SECTION:file:TUTORIAL.md-->
 ## Usage

-In the simplest example, we want to fetch a config json from the server and send the `config` into the context.
-The function `fn` is passed to the `loader` prop.
+In the simplest example, we want to fetch a configuration json file from the server and send the `config` into the context.
+The async function ( `fn` in this example ) is passed as a proprty called `loader`.

-While loading, any JSX passed to `loadingMsg` will be called.
+While loading ( and defaulted behavior ), any JSX passed to `loadingMsg` will be called.

 ```jsx